amirrezasokhankhosh/PyFed/README.md

 # PyFed
 PyFed is an open-source framework for federated learning algorithms.
 Federated Learning is a subfield of machine learning that trains a global model using one server and multiple clients which contain their separate datasets.
 This approach helps clients with the problems of sharing their local data with a server and the risk of data leakage.
 PyFed is a straightforward and brief package that allows scientists to try Federated Learning for any model using any dataset.
 Furthermore, PyFed uses Tensorboard to demonstrate the history of training of each client per round.

+PyFed is an open-source framework for federated learning.
+PyFed is fairly straightforward and brief in comparison to other federated learning frameworks.
+Furthermore, it allows running federated learning algorithms with any Tensorflow dataset on any preprocessed dataset.
+PyFed introduces several methods of federated learning implementation such as running multiple processes on a single machine and training on various systems.
+In addition, PyFed employs Tensorboard to demonstrate the history of training of each client and assess loss and accuracy of each client per round.

 PyFed implements FL using sockets, processes, and threads.
 Simply put, each client will run its particular process and tries to establish a socket connection with the server, which also has its specific process.
 Once initiated, each connection will be handled by one thread of the server's process.
 Each thread will communicate with its respective client to receive the trained weights per round.